aodhanlutetiae/dj/sheets.md

 ![pic three](/images/walkthroughs/wt3.png)

 <br />
-Adjust the width of the four columns.
+Adjust the width of the four columns (Widen or narrow in the row containing the column letter names: A, B, C etc.)

 Use CMD and a down arrow to jump to the bottom of the dataset.
 Use CMD and a right arrow to jump to the right of the dataset and so on.

 Use CMD and SHIFT and arrows to *select* all the cells when you jump to the edge of the dataset.

 Select all the cells in Column B ('Company Name').
-On the bottom right the Sheet will automatically supply a Count of the cells selected.
+On the bottom right the Sheet will automatically supply a Count of the cells that contain information.

 <br />
 ![pic four](/images/walkthroughs/wt4.png)

 <br />
-If you select all the cells in Column C ('Number of single use plastic bags issued'), which has numbers rather than simply text, the automatic calculations supplied on the bottom right include numerical ones.
+If you select all the cells in Column C ('Number of single use plastic bags issued') that have numbers, the there will be numerical calculations and not simply a count.

 <br />
 ![pic five](/images/walkthroughs/wt5.png)